CodeReadingClubs/Resources/StarterKit/Session2/agenda.md

 Take turns in the group, and let every member talk about the code for 30 seconds (or less/more, could also be one sentence each).
 Try to add new information and not repeat things that have been said, and repeat until people do not know new things anymore.
 [Save the last word for me protocol](https://lead.nwp.org/knowledgebase/save-the-last-word-for-me-protocol/)

-### (10 mnis) Independently - Summarize

-* try to write down the essence of the code in a few sentences

-### (10 mins) Together - Discuss

-* topics covered by many vs few
-* strategies used to create the summary (e.g. method names, documentation, variable names, prior knowledge of system)

 ## Reflect on the session
 If you have time, it's helpful to wrap up the session with a little reflection